cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 - The FIA can only be run within a [TWA Stack](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager).
 - The FIA can only report meta and time data that is contained within the same stack as the agent itself.
-- The FIA can only return time series data on series that uses the Instant class.
+- The FIA can only return time series data on series that uses the [Instant](https://docs.oracle.com/javase/8/docs/api/java/time/Instant.html) class.
   - This is due to a limitation with the underlying TimeseriesClient.

 ### Class discovery

-In addition to the above restrictions, the FIA uses a hardcoded series of SPARQL queries to ask the KG was classes the received A-Box IRI belongs to.
-For the FIA to detect a class, then use it to find and run the correct metadata/time series query, the data must be able to fulfil the below query.
+In addition to the above restrictions, the FIA uses a hardcoded series of SPARQL queries to ask the KG what classes the received A-Box IRI belongs to.
+For the FIA to detect a class, then use it to find and run the correct metadata/time series query, the data must be able to fulfil one of the below queries.

-If the below query returns no results, the FIA will not function; developers may need to update their triples/mapping until the query does return.
+If neither query below returns any results, then the FIA will not function; developers may need to update their triples/mapping until at least one of the queries does return something.

 ```
 prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>